nus-cs2103-AY2223S1/ip/docs/README.md

 Terminates the Chatbot session.
 Note that the chatbot window is **not** automatically closed.

+### Pure CLI Experience

+More experienced users may also decide to use a command-line interface in their preferred terminal.
+To do so, simply navigate to the directory where TedBot's executable is located and type in `java -jar TedBot.jar cli` to the terminal.

 ## Command Summary

 | Command                                     | Function                       |